Skin Cancer Treatment Options

 There are several ways to approach skin cancer treatment.
 Your oncologist will work with you to find the best combination given the stage and considering your overall health.

-Nonmelanoma Skin Cancer Treatment
+Nonmelanoma Skin Cancer Treatments

-Six types of nonmelanoma skin cancer treatments are often used, alone or in combination.
+Eight types of nonmelanoma skin cancer treatments are often used, alone or in combination.
 They are:

-Melanoma Skin Cancer Treatment
+Melanoma Skin Cancer Treatments

 Melanoma treatment includes nearly all of these options with the exception of photodynamic therapy.